Help Center

 What you see when there is nothing to show.

-• Unread tab, nothing unread"No unread notifications."
+• Unread tab, nothing unread"No unread notifications.
+Everything has been read."

 Inbox vs. Bell Dropdown